TofuBytes-Studies-Group/E24-OLA1-System-Integration/README.md

 ### Q10: Core Architecture Diagrams

-Jesper Lowgren explains three core diagrams that are essential for describing an architecture: the Solution Overview Diagram, the Landscape Diagram, and the Solution Design Diagram.
-Each of these plays a distinct role in mapping the solution from different perspectives: business, infrastructure, and technical design.

 Jesper Lowgren explains three core diagrams that are essential for describing an architecture: the **Solution Overview Diagram**, the **Landscape Diagram**, and the **Solution Design Diagram**.
 Each of these plays a distinct role in mapping the solution from different perspectives: business, infrastructure, and technical design.

 #### 1. Solution Overview Diagram